 Most medical schools in the UK use the multiple mini interviews (MMI) format.
 To help your medicine interview prep UK, read over some MMI questions and sample answers to help you learn how to approach these questions.

-4. How should I prepare for the BMAT or UCAT?
+4. How should I prepare for the UCAT?

-To prepare for these entry exams, there are a few things you should keep in mind: first, practice tests are available online.
+To prepare for the UCAT, there are a few things you should keep in mind: first, practice tests are available online.
 You should use them once you’ve revised relevant material to help you evaluate your progress and identify where you can improve.
-Second, because BMAT has a writing section, you should review essay best practices.
-And because these tests are timed, try time mocks when you’re writing practice exams when you’re getting closer to the exam date.
+And because the test is timed, try time mocks when you’re writing practice exams when you’re getting closer to the exam date.

 5. What are the GSCE requirements for UK medical schools?